ArweaveTeam/arweave-standards/wallet-extension/README.md

 ## Trust

-It is important that the community and the userbase should trust in your extension, and other extensions.
-To gain this trust, wallet extensions should be open source and accessible to the public.
-Clearly explaining how it works, how it takes fees and how it guards the users' keyfiles is also necessary.
+To gain trust and ensure transparency, wallet extensions should be open source and accessible to the public.
+Clearly explaining how they work, if/how they take fees, and how they guard users' keyfiles is strongly recommended.